-The May 2023 Issue of The Drum Is Here!
+The July 2024 Issue of The Drum is here!

 Articles, Stories, and Resources for the JLWOP Community

 The Drum is a publication produced by SADO’s Project Reentry, featuring articles and highlighting resources for former juvenile lifers returning to the community.
 The Drum identifies returning citizens’ successes (e.g., getting a driving permit, making new friends, and attending classes at SADO) and struggles (getting Social Security and transportation).
 It also identifies a wide variety of resources for returning citizens, including financial budgeting, employment opportunities, and community tips.
-This month, The Drum features op-eds on juvenile life without parole and the Wayne County juvenile jail, a homecoming spotlight on Ervin Jennings, and much more!
+This month, The Drum features a Homecoming Spotlight on Dexter Tolliver, updates on People v Poole and related cases, and much more.

 The Drum includes articles from former juvenile lifers describing their experiences and sharing their stories with the JLWOP community.
 Past editor and creator Brooke Wolters writes: